Get Tech Tips

 Another follow-up article by Michael Housh… Enjoy!

-In this article I thought I would show a pump curve and match it up with our system head-loss curve that we created in the last article, but before I do that I thought I would talk a little bit more about the system head-loss curve and why I said it was so valuable.
+In this article, I thought I would show a pump curve and match it up with our system head-loss curve that we created in the last article, but before I do that, I thought I would talk a little bit more about the system head-loss curve and why I said it was so valuable.

-You’ll notice that it gives two different output rows (1 GPM or 4 GPM), you may also notice that the output is relatively close for both flow rates.
+You’ll notice that it gives two different output rows (1 GPM or 4 GPM).
+You may also notice that the output is relatively close for both flow rates.
 It is safe to assume that we can move 1 GPM with less power consumed than moving 4 GPM.
-Let’s check the difference using the Head-Loss Equation from the last article.
+Let’s check the difference using the head-loss equation from the last article.

-Next let’s look at a pump curve, the following is for a Taco VT2218, this pump fits a ton of applications, is variable speed, and maintains a constant Delta-T across our system.
-In today’s world, it doesn’t make sense in most applications to not utilize an advanced pump, in my opinion.
-Now using our 4 GPM and 5.13 ft. of head, we can see that we fall somewhere between speed 1 and 2 (or well within the shaded green area on the right), so this pump will be great for this application (and hopefully sized right for future exercises where make the piping arrangement more complex).
+Next, let’s look at a pump curve.
+The following is for a Taco VT2218; this pump fits a ton of applications, is variable speed, and maintains a constant delta T across our system.
+In today’s world, it doesn’t make sense in most applications not to utilize an advanced pump, in my opinion.
+Now, using our 4 GPM and 5.13 ft. of head, we can see that we fall somewhere between speed 1 and 2 (or well within the shaded green area on the right), so this pump will be great for this application (and hopefully sized right for future exercises where make the piping arrangement more complex).

-Using the equation from the determining pump flow article we can convert this pressure drop to feet of head.
+Using the equation from the determining pump flow article, we can convert this pressure drop to feet of head.

-Finally we can solve for the equivalent length for a given pipe size coefficient using a rearranged version of our system head-loss equation from the previous article.
+Finally, we can solve for the equivalent length for a given pipe size coefficient using a rearranged version of our system head-loss equation from the previous article.